kevinfrei/Arduino2Make/README.md

 ## TODO:

-- Enable a 'flash' target!
+- Move more things out of the `include`ing file into the generated makefile
 - Add usage of the .d files.
-They're produced by default, may as well try to use them...
+They're produced: may as well try to use them...
-- Clean up the input variable names.
-They're highly inconsistent.
+- Add a 'clean' target (and maybe an 'allclean' target, too?)
 - Get it working on Teensy & the AdaFruit AVR stuff
   - I've never actually used Arduino hardware :D
 - Make the thing also spit out VSCode settings!
-This would be awesome (and not too difficult, either)
-- Get it working on Teensy & the AdaFruit AVR stuff
-  - I've never actually used Arduino hardware :D
-- Make the thing also spit out VSCode settings!
-This would be awesome (and not too difficult, either)
+This would be awesome (and not particularly difficult, at this point, either)
+  - Bonus points: Make it an actual target, so the Makefile will update it!
 - And, finally, eventually, make some tests, probably.
 Jest seems reasonable.
   Seriously, I've found it pretty darned useful in a few other projects...